OSGP/Documentation/Userguide/Installation/TestOsgpDemoApp.md

 This chapter will describe the steps needed to test the Open Smart Grid Platform using the Web Demo Application.

-- Open Eclipse and import the following folder as as Maven project  ```/home/dev/Sources/OSGP/PublicLightingDemoApp/```
+- Open Eclipse and import the following folder as Maven project  ```/home/dev/Sources/OSGP/open-smart-grid-platform/public-lighting-demo-app/```
 - Add the PublicLightingDemoApp components to the Tomcat Server.
 - (Re)Start the Tomcat Server.